simeononsecurity/simeononsecurity.ch/content/articles/owasp-top-10/index.en.md

 There are two types of XSS attacks: **stored XSS** and **reflected XSS**.
 Stored XSS involves injecting malicious code into a web page, which is then stored on the server and executed every time the page is loaded.
 Reflected XSS involves injecting malicious code into a web page, which is then reflected back to the user in the server's response.

-To prevent XSS attacks, developers should use **input validation** and **output encoding** to ensure that user input is properly sanitized and that malicious code cannot be executed on the client's browser.
+To prevent XSS attacks, developers should use **input validation** and **output encoding** to ensure that user input is properly sanitized and that malicious code can't be executed on the client's browser.

 ______